Should you be playing piano without looking at your hands? What are “piano hands”?

 There is only one instance in which piano players should avoid looking at the piano.
 This is when a piano player is sight reading.
 While sight reading, a pianist doesn’t have much time to look down at their hands.
 They need to keep their eyes on the upcoming notes.
 An occasional glance at the keyboard when their hands change position is the only time they should look away from the sheet music.

-How to play piano without looking
+Tips for playing piano without looking

 While a young piano player is first learning to sight-read, rather than scolding them if they glance down, put a book or a piece of paper over their hands so that they can’t see them, even if they do look down.
 This will help them develop the habit of watching the music and using their ears to hear if they are playing the right notes.

 For older students, not looking at the keys while sight reading is simply a matter of remembering to focus on the page.
 If they find they can’t stop themselves from looking down all the time, they should try sight reading a simpler piece.
 Remember, piano students don’t always have to sight read songs they’ve never heard before.
 In fact, if a piano student is already familiar with the tune they’re sight reading, their ears will tell them if they’ve hit the right notes.
-They won’t need to look down and see.
+They won’t need to look down and see while playing piano.

 Another good exercise for a piano student is to try playing a song with their eyes closed.
 This is also a way to check how well a piece is memorized.
 While it’s common to see professional pianists watch their hands as they play, some of them will also close their eyes at times so they can better concentrate on the sound of the music.